Autodesk-Forge/forge-tutorial-postman/DA4Revit/instructions/before_you_begin.md

     2. Drag the file you downloaded in step 1 to the area marked **Drop files here**.

 3. Click the **Environment drop-down** on the upper-right, and select **DA4Revit**.
-The das-prd environment loads.
+The DA4Revitenvironment loads.
    ![Postman Environment drop-down](../images/postman_environment_dropdown.png "Postman Environment drop-down")

 ## 2. Import the Postman Collection for the Tutorial.

-1. Download the file *DA4Revit-Collection.postman_collection.json* from  the [*collections*](https://git.autodesk.com/ASRD-CPUX/Postman_Collections/tree/master/DA4Revit/collections) folder of this repository.
+1. Download the file *DA4Revit-Collection.postman_collection.json* from  the [*collections*  folder of this repository](https://git.autodesk.com/ASRD-CPUX/Postman_Collections/tree/master/DA4Revit/collections).

 2. Import *DA4Revit-Collection.postman_collection.json*